Awake (2019 film): Plot

 Following a car accident where he is forced off of the road by another vehicle, a man awakens with amnesia while a corpse is found in the trunk of his car, the fifth victim of a serial killer that is stalking the area.
 The man, John Doe, is suspected to be the killer as a result, but escapes the hospital after taking Diana, a nurse who had befriended him, hostage.
 John becomes determined to prove his innocence and Diana agrees to help him; Diana’s father had been convicted of murder and she refused to believe his claims of innocence.
 He eventually hanged himself, before being exonerated years later, leaving Diana guilt-ridden.

 John is haunted by visions of Julia Govern, one of the victims and decides to dig deeper in the hopes of finding answers.
 While visiting Julia's mother's house in McNabb, Illinois, John's memory flashes draw him to the nearby house of Sheriff Roger Bower who has been working with FBI agent Frank Ward to investigate the murders and John's role in them.
 When John breaks into the Bower house, he is attacked by Bower's son Oliver who appears to recognize him.
 However, John accidentally knocks Oliver out before he can learn anything about his identity from the young man.

 As John searches for answers, he is hunted by Mark Rosovski, the man that forced him off of the road in the first place.
 Rosovski snaps the neck of Diana's friend Tom who was helping them and sets an ambush.
 Upon finding John standing over Tom's body, Diana abandons John, believing that he is really the killer and just manipulating her.
 Rosovski attempts to strangle John to death, but John manages to shoot him in self-defense, escaping with Rosovski's cell phone.
 From a text message, John learns that someone else sent him to Tom's home to kill John while Bower, investigating the scene with Ward, identifies Rosovski as a recently paroled hitman.

 Diana visits the Bower house to speak with the sheriff about John and meets Oliver who informs her about the death of his mother, who resembles Diana, twenty years before and John's earlier attack on him.
 At the same time, John visits a library and does some online research into the murders.
 John learns that Bower's wife was murdered in a similar manner to the current murders and that the lead detective in Julia's murder, Michael Winslow, recently died in a gas explosion that consumed his home.
 Looking into reports on Michael's death, John discovers from a picture of the detective that he is in fact Michael Winslow.
-Realizing that the Bower's know the truth about his identity, Michael calls Ward, reveals his true identity and tells him to ask Roger Bower for more answers.
+Realizing that the Bowers know the truth about his identity, Michael calls Ward, reveals his true identity and tells him to ask Roger Bower for more answers.
 When Ward calls Bower and asks about Detective Michael Winslow, the sheriff immediately becomes concerned.